 We have been led to believe we can spoil our children by holding them too much, including breastfeeding them for comfort.
 We think they'll become more demanding as they grow up, yet research shows the opposite is true.
 Babies whose touch needs are met and given love and attention when needed turn out to be more social.
 That is because they learned to trust.

 Nothing comforts a baby like the feel of their mother's skin, the smell of her, the sound of her voice and heartbeat...
 All these things are what comfort nursing automatically provides.

 Breastfeeding provides comfort, contentment, and relaxation to babies.
 Breastfeeding can also calm and reassure them.

-A mother needs to keep in mind, that increased time at the breast is not always a sign of comfort sucking or low milk supply, it may also indicate a growth spurt.
+A mother needs to remember that increased time at the breast is not always a sign of comfort sucking or low milk supply; it may also indicate a growth spurt.
 Therefore, her baby will be hungry more often.

 The Benefits of Comfort Nursing

 - The baby learns to trust and interact.

 - As mentioned above, it is comforting and reassuring.

 - It decreases a baby's heart rate, which helps them relax and sleep.